Former Reagan spokesman Larry Speakes dies at 74

 He returned to Washington in 1988 and worked in public relations for Northern Telecom and the U. S. Postal Service, retiring in 2008.

-Speakes grew up in Merigold, Miss., and graduated from the University of Mississippi.
-He worked for two Mississippi newspapers, the Oxford Eagle and the Bolivar Commercial, before going to Washington in 1968 as press secretary for U.S. Sen. James O. Eastland, D-Miss.
+Speakes grew up in Merigold, Mississippi, and graduated from the University of Mississippi.
+He worked for two Mississippi newspapers, the Oxford Eagle and the Bolivar Commercial, before going to Washington in 1968 as press secretary for U.S. Sen. James O. Eastland.